pbackx/streamhead/_posts/2019-10-11-3d-printed-water-rocketry.md

 * Some way to put air pressure in the rocket.
 * A launchpad to hold the rocket in place before it is launched.

-### The rocket
+### The Rocket

 The rocket is easy enough.
 Just find an empty soda bottle.
 However, a good nozzle is more complicated than you may think.
-It's the part that you use to put pressure into the bottle and the part where water will exit to push the rocket forward.
+It's the part that you use to put pressure into the bottle and through that same part water will exit at great force to push the rocket forward.

 ![The nozzle](https://www.streamhead.com/assets/img/water_rocket/water_rocket_nozzle.jpg)